 Mental Health: A Guide for Faith Leaders with Quick Reference Guide https://www.pathways2promise.org/mental-health-a-guide-for-faith-leaders/ 65 page publication produced by American Psychiatric Association Foundation in 2018.
 Part I provides an introduction to mental illness, common mental illnesses, suicide, diagnosis and treatment, and recovery and resilience.
 Part II covers congregations seeking to be more inclusive/welcoming, how/when to make referrals, dealing with resistance to treatment, distinguishing religious/spiritual problems from mental illness, and approaching a person with an urgent mental health concern.
 Quick Reference Guide is a companion piece.
 Both available free through Pathways to Promise.

 Mental Health First Aid mentalhealthfirstaid.org is a program of the National Council for Behavioral Health that teaches mental health first aid skills to the public.
-It is an eight-hour course that teaches how to identify, understand and respond to signs of mental illness and substance abuse disorders, including the skills needed to reach out and provide initial help to support someone who may be developing a mental health or substance use problem or experiencing a crisis.
+It teaches how to identify signs of mental illness and substance use disorders and how to respond in a helpful way when someone is in crisis or pain, including when someone may be having suicidal thoughts.
 Three types of courses are offered: adult (skills needed to reach out to adults), youth (skills for adults to reach out to youth), and teens (skills for teens to reach out to teen peers).
-There is a video of a sample training roleplay available on the website.
 Courses are offered across the country, and the website has a search function to find courses being offered near you.
 Special trainings for organizations, companies and groups can be arranged.

-Mental Health Ministries mentalhealthministries.net, begun by the Rev. Susan Gregg-Schroeder, a Methodist minister living with mental illness, offers a range of educational resources with a focus on the elimination of stigma about mental illness and the creation of caring faith communities.
+Mental Health Ministries mentalhealthministries.net offers a range of educational resources with a focus on the elimination of stigma about mental illness and the creation of caring faith communities.
 It publishes an outstanding newsletter six times yearly with a wealth of seasonal materials and resources for observations such as Mental Health Month in May, Suicide Prevention month in September, and Mental Illness Awareness week in October.

-NAMI FaithNet nami.org/faithnet is an information resource and network for NAMI members, clergy and people of faith from all traditions.
-The goal of NAMI FaithNet is to encourage the development of welcoming and spiritually nourishing environments in every place of worship.
-NAMI FaithNet provides a wide variety of resources, including service planning materials, bulletin inserts and a ready-to-use presentation, Bridges of Hope (nami.org/Extranet/Education,-Training-and-Outreach-Programs/Outreach-and-Advocacy/NAMI-FaithNet/Bridges-of-Hope), to educate faith communities about mental illness so they can create stronger safety nets and welcoming communities for people affected by mental illness.
+NAMI FaithNet nami.org/faithnet is an information resource and network for its members, and for clergy and people of faith from all traditions.
+The goal is to encourage the development of welcoming and spiritually nourishing environments in every place of worship.
+NAMI FaithNet provides a wide variety of resources such as bulletin inserts and a ready-to-use presentation, Bridges of Hope (nami.org/Extranet/Education,-Training-and-Outreach-Programs/Outreach-and-Advocacy/NAMI-FaithNet/Bridges-of-Hope), to educate faith communities about mental illness so they can create stronger safety nets and welcoming communities for people affected by mental illness.

 National Alliance on Mental Illness (NAMI) nami.org is the nation’s largest grassroots mental health organization.
 NAMI provides advocacy, education, support and public awareness.
 NAMI has chapters throughout the U.S. that equip and train grassroots volunteer facilitators who provide individual and family-to-family support groups.
 The NAMI website has mental health statistics, a HelpLine, articles written by people living with mental health conditions, and a special section with resources for faith communities.
-Through the NAMI HelpLine, volunteers respond with free referrals, information and support.
+NAMI HelpLine volunteers respond with free referrals, information and support.
 For information about what is available in your community, contact your local NAMI affiliate directly or call the NAMI HelpLine at 1-800-950-NAMI (6264).

 National Institute of Mental Health nimh.nih.gov/index.shtml is the lead federal agency for research on mental health with a comprehensive collection of downloadable resources for the general public and for mental health professionals, including information about specific conditions and evidence-based treatment options, statistical data, and the latest research and clinical trials.

-Pathways to Promise pathways2promise.org is an interfaith organization offering resources for faith communities, such as liturgical and educational materials, and program models for caring ministries with people experiencing mental illness and their loved ones.
+Pathways to Promise pathways2promise.org is an interfaith cooperative that provides information, resources, and training in the Companionship program model for ministries with people experiencing mental illness and their loved ones

-UCC (United Church of Christ) Mental Health Network mhn-ucc.blogspot.com offers a wealth of resources for congregations at any stage of mental health ministry, including an introduction to their W.I.S.E.
+UCC (United Church of Christ) Mental Health Network http://www.mhn-ucc.org/ offers a wealth of resources for congregations at any stage of mental health ministry, including an introduction to their W.I.S.E.
 (Wise, Inclusive, Supportive and Engaged) program for congregations.
-The website is continually updated and posts announcements and invitations to regional mental health events and learning opportunities.